 In view of avoiding such undesirable properties, we study restrictions that can be imposed on the objective functions used for pseudo-likelihood (or M-estimation) as well as the structure of the test criteria used with estimating functions and GMM procedures to obtain invariant tests.
 In particular, we show that using linear exponential pseudo-likelihood functions allows one to obtain invariant score-type and $C(\alpha)$ -type test criteria, while in the context of estimating function (or GMM) procedures it is possible to modify a LR-type statistic proposed by Newey and West (1987) to obtain a test statistic that is invariant to general reparameterizations.
-The invariance associated with linear exponential pseudo-likelihood functions can be viewed as a strong argument for using such pseudo-likelihood functions in empirical work.
+The invariance associated with linear exponential pseudolikelihood functions in empirical work.
 Of course, the fact that Wald-type tests are not invariant to both hypothesis reformulations and reparameterizations is by itself a strong argument to avoid using this type of procedure (when they are not equivalent to other procedures) and suggest as well that Wald-type tests can be quite unreliable in finite samples; for further arguments going in the same direction, see Burnside and Eichenbaum (1996), Dufour (1997), and Dufour and Jasiak (2001).

 In Section 2, we describe the general setup considered, while the test statistics studied are defined in Section 3.
 The invariance properties of the available test statistics are studied in Section 4.
 In Section 5, we make suggestions for obtaining tests that are invariant to general hypothesis reformulations and reparameterizations.
 Numerical illustrations of the invariance (and noninvariance) properties discussed are provided in Section 6.
+In Section 7, we consider linear stochastic discount factor model as an empirical example and show that noninvariant procedures may yield drastically different outcomes depending on the identifying restrictions imposed.
 We conclude in Section 8.
-The regularity conditions under which distributional results for test statistics are obtained appear in Appendix.

-2. Framework
+2. FRAMEWORK

-We consider an inference problem about a parameter of interest $\theta \in \Theta \subseteq \mathbb{R}^p$ .
+We consider an inference problem about a parameter of interest $\theta \in \Theta \subseteq \mathbb{R}^p$.
 This parameter appears in a model which is not fully specified.
-In order to identify $\theta$ , we assume there exist a $m \times 1$ vector score-type function $D_n(\theta; Z_n)$ where $Z_n = [z_1, z_2, ..., z_n]'$ is a $n \times k$ stochastic matrix such that
+In order to identify θ , we assume there exist a $m \times 1$ vector score-type function $D_n(\theta; Z_n)$ where $Z_n = [z_1, z_2, ..., z_n]'$ is a $n \times k$ stochastic matrix such that